usaidt/bomblang/notes/spec.md

 ### 📄 Overview

 **bombLang** is an esoteric programming language built on explosive metaphors.
 Variables are bombs, functions are fuses, and calls are detonations.
 It focuses on minimal syntax, symbolic operations, and playful semantics.

-THERE ARE NO WHITESPACES in bomblang.
+**CRITICAL RULE: NO WHITESPACE ALLOWED** (except inside string literals).
+Any space, tab, carriage return, or newline characters outside of strings will cause a lexical error.
+This makes bombLang extremely compact and forces precise syntax.
+Code flows continuously like brainfuck.

 ---